 Because it is in the center of the city there are more vehicles on the roads here compared to other parts of Amsterdam, but still a low amount when compared to other cities.
 If you don’t mind putting up with the crowds, you should think about choosing the Binnenstad Centrum area for you stay.

-Grand Hotel Krasnapolsky – Right on the edge of Dam Square, opposite the Royal Palace, this 5-star hotel is situated in a beautiful 19th-century building.
-Needless to say, the views from the Grand Hotel Krasnapolsky are wonderful.
-It overlooks the square and the palace.
-The rooms are modern and stylish, with fresh, contemporary interiors.
-The beds are large and comfortable, too.
-The Grand Central Station is a 15-minute walk from here, but it’s also very well connected thanks to several tram lines nearby.
+- Grand Hotel Krasnapolsky – Right on the edge of Dam Square, opposite the Royal Palace, this 5-star hotel is situated in a beautiful 19th-century building.
+Needless to say, the views are wonderful.

-Park Plaza Victoria Amsterdam – This hotel is an opulent choice that’s housed in a truly stunning historical slice of architecture.
+- Park Plaza Victoria Amsterdam – This hotel is an opulent choice that’s housed in a truly stunning historical slice of architecture.
 Located opposite Amsterdam’s Grand Central Station, it’s a good option in terms of being conveniently positioned.
-Interiors at this hotel are all about a warm color palette.
-There’s a lot of amenities to help make your stay as comfortable and fun as possible, including a swimming pool, a gym, a bar, and a restaurant.

 Canal Ring (Grachtengordel)